microsoft/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/index.md

 ## AI Agent Frameworks

-Popular agent frameworks include LangChain, Semantic Kernel, and CrewAI.
-What sets the Azure AI Agent Service apart is its dual offering as both a service and an SDK.
-For more complex multi-agent projects, it is common to combine SDKs like Semantic Kernel and AutoGen with the Azure AI Agent Service to build robust solutions.
+Agent frameworks such as LangChain, Semantic Kernel, and CrewAI are popular.
+What sets the Azure AI Agent Service apart is its unique offering as a service paired with an SDK.
+For more complex multi-agent projects, solutions will likely combine SDKs like Semantic Kernel and AutoGen with the Azure AI Agent Service to build robust and scalable systems.